raspberrypilearning/hardware-guide/equipment.md

 ### DVI

 Some older monitors have a DVI port.
-These work well with the Raspberry Pi, although you will need an HDMI-to-DVI adapter to attach to an HDMI cable, or a one-piece HDMI-to-DVI cable.
+These work well with the Raspberry Pi, although you'll need an HDMI-to-DVI adapter to attach to an HDMI cable, or a one-piece HDMI-to-DVI cable.

 ![hdmi-dvi](images/hdmi-dvi.jpg)

 ### VGA

 Some old monitors have a VGA port.
-These can be trickier to use as you need an HDMI-t- VGA converter, which can change digital video to analogue video.
-A simple port adapter will not work.
+These can be trickier to use as you'll need an HDMI-to-VGA converter, which can change digital video to analogue video.
+A simple port adapter won't work.

 ![hdmi-vga](images/hdmi-vga.jpg)